scikit-hep/awkward/CONTRIBUTING.md

 The built wheel will then be available in `awkward-cpp/dist`.

-### Formatting
+### Automatic formatting and linting

-This project uses [pre-commit](https://pre-commit.com) to handle formatters and linters.
-Ideally, you should run pre-commit before you commit and make a PR (although, we can format for you if needed).
+The Awkward Array project uses [pre-commit](https://pre-commit.com) to handle formatters and linters.
+Ideally, you should run pre-commit before you commit and make a pull request (although, we can format for you if needed).
 Install pre-commit using your favorite package manager, such as `brew` on macOS, `pipx` on all platforms, or even `pip` (though `pipx` is designed for executables, while `pip` is designed for libraries).
 Then, run:

 ```bash
 pre-commit run -a